Dikshuy/programming-hints/README.md

 ```

 ### Shortest path in DAG | Topological sort
 Issue: there are n planets and n teams are going to complete in the tournament which are numbered from 1 to n, the tournament is going to be hosted on the planet number n. the planets are interconnected via teleportation gateways. the team from planet i can teleport directly to planets i+distance[i] and i-distance[i], only proviede that planets with those numbers exist. one direct teleportation lasts 1 day and teleportation channels have unlimited capacity which means that at any time many teams can be passing from one planet to another.
-Figure out how many days before the tournament should hey leave from their home planets so they reach just in time. if there is a team which can't reach planet n, the answer for that team would be -1. last question of [problem link](https://drive.google.com/file/d/1JWhfROT25kgXA85OB_nhPkALmzR0XBJc/view)
+Figure out how many days before the tournament should hey leave from their home planets so they reach just in time. if there is a team which can't reach planet n, the answer for that team would be -1.
+Last question of [problem link](https://drive.google.com/file/d/1JWhfROT25kgXA85OB_nhPkALmzR0XBJc/view)

 Hint: find cost-of-shortest-path-in-dag-using-one-pass-of-bellman-ford. set N-1 as the source and perform top sort from there. [blog](https://www.techiedelight.com/cost-of-shortest-path-in-dag-using-one-pass-of-bellman-ford/)